-A Walk through Ratan Tata’s Story: Today marks the birth of one of the finest and respected industrialists in India, Ratan Naval Tata, former chairman of Tata Sons.
+A Walk through Ratan Tata Story: Today marks the birth of one of the finest and most respected industrialists in India, Ratan Naval Tata, former chairman of Tata Sons.
 Today Tata has its presence in almost all areas, from the cars we travel in, the clothes we wear, the hotels we vacation in, to the tea we drink.

 So how did Ratan Tata manage such a colossal group?
-And at the same time scale it to become the country’s largest conglomerate?
-Today, on Ratan Tata’s 83rd birthday, we pay respect by taking a look at Ratan Tata’s Story, the journey of Ratan Tata and his achievements along the way.
+And at the same time scale, it became the country’s largest conglomerate.
+Today, on Ratan Tata’s 83rd birthday, we pay respect by taking a look at Ratan Tata Story, the journey of Ratan Tata, and achievements along the way.

 Ratan Tata Story: Childhood and Youth

 (Ratan Tata with his grandmother, Lady Navajbai Tata)

 Ratan Naval Tata was born to one of the richest families on December 28, 1937.
 He is the great-grandson of Jamsetji Tata, the founder of Tata Group.
 His father Naval Tata was the adopted son of Ratanji Tata and Navajbai Tata.
 His mother was Sooni Tata.
 Despite hailing from a prominent family Ratan went through a disturbing childhood growing up.
 This was because of his parents splitting up when he was just 10.

 Following the split, he was raised by his grandmother, Lady Navajbai Tata, at a manor called Tata Palace.
 His grandmother formally adopted him through the J. N. Petit Parsi Orphanage.
 He recalls being ragged at school over the divorce of his parents as this was uncommon in the 1950s.